 - Submit to depositions or questioning under oath

 These evidence-gathering sessions allow each side to tell the story of the accident from their point of view.
-It also allows each side to objectively review the facts of the accident, reach a conclusion about its cause, and determine its financial impact.
+It also allows each side to objectively review the facts, conclude about its cause, and determine its financial impact.

 Many personal injury lawsuits result in settlement negotiations once the facts and details of the accident become known.
 Your lawyer may advise you on what course of action you should take to resolve your personal injury case.